The Two-Income Trap: Critical response

 In his review for The New York Times, economic policy consultant Jeff Madrick wrote that Warren and Tyagi "draw too fine a point here and there", but that ultimately "their main thesis is undeniable".

 In her review for the journal Educational Horizons, educator Audrey Ricker commented that the book "does a wonderful job of explaining why the American middle class is built on shifting sand", but criticized Warren and Tyagi for failing to explore opportunities afforded by a lower-income lifestyle, and for not including any interviews with families living in reduced economic circumstances.

 Journalist Matthew Yglesias revisited the book in early 2019, in light of Warren's candidacy for president in 2020.
 He praised The Two-Income Trap as "much realer and more interesting than any campaign book".
 Yglesias found the book to be an important source of insights to the evolution of Warren's policy positions, noting that the policy proposals in the fifteen-year-old book were of a smaller scale than Warren's current platform.
 In the context of the US in 2019, Yglesias found that the book presented "a striking mismatch between the scale of the problem it identifies and the relatively modest solutions it proposes".
 At the same time, however, Yglesias calls Warren "way ahead of the political curve" in her criticisms of banking industry practices.
 Yglesias also noted Warren's emphasis on "normative" two-parent households and the societal value of raising children, which make The Two-Income Trap, in Yglesias' view, "a book social conservatives can love", but one with the potential to hurt Warren's appeal with some feminists.

+Matt Bruenig of the People's Policy Project, however, was much more critical.
+While he concedes that the book contains "valuable nuggets", he believes that its central premise is "based on what can only be described as a completely bogus and misleading analysis of income and consumption trends over time."
+Bruenig chalks up the apparent discrepancy behind the "two-income trap" to methodological mistakes on Warren's part, such as her making use of the wrong inflation index in her calculations.
+He argues Warren failed to account for category-specific inflation, with her instead applying overall inflation to each expenditure.
+He criticizes other oversights on her part, such as citing increased housing costs without considering the trend towards purchasing larger homes in recent decades.
+He also questions Warren's claim about homemakers acting as a secondary labor source, arguing it is insufficiently supported by evidence.
+Building on this, he argues that the concerns raised in the book can easily be solved by an expansion of the welfare state, and that conservative interest in the book is "constructing errors on top of errors".